Invitation to 2019 concept notes submission for the Human Rights Fund and Shiraka Program

 - Duration of the project must be 2-4 years.

-- A minimum indicative budget of JOD 150.000.
+- A minimum indicative budget of JOD 150.000 and a maximum amount of JOD 850.000.
 For budgets above JOD 225.000, the applying organization should be competent and capable of reporting using the International Aid Transparency Initiative (IATI) system (https://iatistandard.org/en/).
 Maximum overhead allowed is 7% of the total budget.

 - Activities are to be implemented in Jordan only.